paich64/C64MEGA65/doc/developer.md

 Instead, we've taken a different approach, where we read the current ROM bank into a local BRAM cache.
-In all the existing cartridge types, the switching of banks happen during a read or write access to $DExx or $DFxx.
+In all the existing cartridge types, the switching of banks happen during a read or write access to `$DExx` or `$DFxx`.
 If such a bank switching requires updating the local BRAM cache, then the CPU is momentarily paused (using the DMA signal) while the BRAM is filled.
 The maximum data rate available from the HyperRAM is 200 MB/second.
 The `ascal.vhd` uses on average 50 % of this bandwidth.
-The time it takes to fill one BRAM bank is therefore on average 8192/100 = 82 CPU cycles.
+Therefore, the time it takes to fill one BRAM bank is on average 8192/100 = 82 CPU cycles.

 Some cartridges switch banks multiple times each second (or even each frame), and therefore a caching mechanism has been added, so the last eight banks used are stored in BRAM.

-So, while the above is not cycle accurate, in almost all cases the extra delays caused by bank loading only occur during game initialization or when changing levels.
+While the above is not completely cycle accurate, in almost all cases the extra delays caused by bank loading occur only during game initialization or when changing levels.
 In practice, the player does not notice.

 Another difference between MiSTer and our core is that the MiSTer decodes the file on the fly and only stores the actual ROM bank contents in HyperRAM.
 In our implementation we